andrewcargill/hangman/README.md

 No bugs were found when running the game within GitPod.

 The game is stable when played via Heroku, but I have experienced the odd game 'freeze' during testing.
-I think this must be an error in the platform rather than the code, as the actions that caused the freezes are not repeatable.
+My conclusion is that this must be an error in the platform rather than the code, as the actions that caused the freezes are not repeatable.
+Below are the investigation steps taken:
+- Ran the game 60+ times in GitPod - no errors or freezes
+- Ran the live-game 10-20 times on Firefox, brave and safari browser - could not get game to freeze
+- Ran the live-game over 60+ times on google chrome browser - some sporadic freezing (maybe 5-6 times).
+Below I have documented a selection to show the random nature of the bug.
+    - froze once after selecting 'run program'
+    - froze once when 'I' entered
+    - froze once while waiting for a player input
+    - froze once on end screen
+- Spoke with a Tutor who checked my code and Heroku.
+He also checked with colleagues if this was a known issue (it wasn't).
+The tutor confirmed my thinking that this is most probably a platform issue rather that code related.
+- Checked on 'Slack' to see if previous projects had come across the same problem.
+Nothing found.

 ## Deployment
 ***